 Go Local And Go Artisan

 The nearer goods are manufactured to your home the fewer miles they need to travel and the less damage they do to your environment.
-Local artisans will, as a matter of commercial necessity, already be involved in sustainability exercises.

 Look For Certification Programs